 2 YPG/PKK terrorists surrender to Turkish forces

-Two YPG/PKK terrorists surrendered to security forces in southeastern Turkey, the National Defense Ministry said on Monday.
+Two YPG/PKK terrorists surrendered to Turkish security forces in southeastern Turkey, according to the country’s National Defense Ministry on Sunday.

 In a statement, the ministry said that the terrorists fleeing the terror group’s shelter areas in Syria came to a border post in border province of Sanliurfa’s Suruc district.

 It added that escapes from the terrorist organization is ongoing.